LoginRadius/engineering-portal/content/identity/passwordless-authentication-the-future-of-identity-and-security/index.md

 ## Comparative Analysis: Passwordless vs Traditional Authentication

+Let’s quickly compare passwordless and traditional authentication and learn how secure is passwordless authentication:

 ### 1. Security

 * **Passwordless Authentication**: Offers enhanced security by eliminating the risks associated with passwords, such as phishing, brute force attacks, and password reuse.

 * **Traditional Authentication**: Relies solely on passwords, which are susceptible to various cyber threats, making accounts vulnerable to unauthorized access.

 ### 2. User Experience

 * **Passwordless Authentication**: Provides a seamless and user-friendly experience, as users do not need to remember complex passwords.

 * **Traditional Authentication**: Often results in password fatigue and the need to remember multiple passwords, leading to user frustration.

 ### 3. Cost-Effectiveness

 * **Passwordless Authentication**: Can reduce costs associated with password management, such as password resets and support requests.

 * **Traditional Authentication**: May incur higher costs due to the need for password management systems and support for password-related issues.

 ### 4. Vulnerabilities

 * **Passwordless Authentication**: Reduces vulnerabilities such as password spraying, brute force attacks, spear phishing, and password sharing.

 * **Traditional Authentication**: Prone to common vulnerabilities like weak passwords, password dictionaries, and password patterns.

 ### Passwordless Login for Businesses

-The use of passwordless authentication in businesses is multifold.
+The use of passwordless authentication security in businesses is multifold.
 For example, you can go passwordless for internal security, online consumers, or even combine the two of them.

 A few use cases of passwordless authentication include: